Varicose Veins - Diagnosis

 Varicose veins below and above knee

-As with all medical conditions, someone has to suspect that the problem before it can be diagnosed, and if there are obvious varicose veins on the surface of the legs, then the diagnosis is much easier!
+As with all medical conditions, someone has to suspect that there is a problem before it can be diagnosed, and if there are obvious varicose veins on the surface of the legs, then the diagnosis is much easier!

 However, "hidden varicose veins" can be much harder to suspect.
 Anyone with: